DataIntellectTech/q-REST/README.md

 }

 The executeQuery provides a means to provide a query to the kdb instance, by default this endpoint is disabled using the property freeform.query.mode.enabled, to enable change the value to true.
-The format of the request:

-e.g.
+For example this is the format of a synchronous query request where the user expects a response to be returned:

 {
 "type" : "sync",
 "query" : "select from table",